user-42142/step-sort/README.md

 At the beginning, a list is defined as the current version of the shuffled list, and an auxiliary variable stores the growing subsequence formed in the previous round.
 The algorithm enters a loop that continues until all elements are in ascending order.

 In each round, the part of the list that still needs to be organized is analyzed.
-From this part, the algorithm tries to form an increasing subsequence (called l1), adding elements as long as they are greater than the last inserted value.
-Elements that do not fit into this sequence go into a separate list (called l2).
+From this part, the algorithm tries to form an increasing subsequence (called sorted_part), adding elements as long as they are greater than the last inserted value.
+Elements that do not fit into this sequence go into a separate list (called unsorted_part).

 After that, the increasing subsequence from the previous round is used to assist with organization.
-Through a binary search, it is divided into two parts: the elements that are still greater than the last one in l1, and those that are smaller or equal.
-The larger ones are added to the end of l1, maintaining the increasing order, while the others go into l2, since they still need more rounds to be properly positioned.
+Through a binary search, it is divided into two parts: the elements that are still greater than the last one in sorted_part, and those that are smaller or equal.
+The larger ones are added to the end of sorted_part, maintaining the increasing order, while the others go into unsorted_part, since they still need more rounds to be properly positioned.

-The main list is then updated by placing first the unordered elements (l2), followed by those already in order (l1).
-The l1 subsequence formed in this round becomes the new reference for the next iteration.
+The main list is then updated by placing first the unordered elements (unsorted_part), followed by those already in order (sorted_part).
+The sorted_part subsequence formed in this round becomes the new reference for the next iteration.

 This process repeats until all elements in the list form a single increasing sequence — in other words, until the list is completely sorted.